Adinopo/Snake_game/README.md

 # Snake_game

 According to video on youtube.
-Using pygame
+Using pygame.